 7. Railways (The lifeline of Mumbai)

-They are classified as below and the fastest and cheapest mode of transport.
+They are classified as the fastest and cheapest mode of transport.

 - Central line